randyrollofson/GlobalSynth/README.md

 # GlobalSynth
 Copyright © 2017 Randy Rollofson

-GlobalSynth is a synthesizer written in JavaScript and uses the Web Audio API.
+GlobalSynth is a 2 oscillator subtractive synthesizer written in JavaScript and uses the Web Audio API.
 The synth runs completely inside the web browser (Chrome is recommended), no additional software is required.

-This is a work in progress and is playable via the computer keyboard.
+This is a work in progress and is playable via the computer keyboard or mouse.
 ## How To Use
+1. Clone or downlaod the repository
-1. Run `index.html` and GlobalSynth will open in a new browser tab.
+2. Run `index.html` and GlobalSynth will open in a new browser tab.
-2. Use computer keys `zsxdcvgbhnjm` (lower octave) `q2w3er5t6y7ui` (upper octave) to play.
+3. Use computer keys `zsxdcvgbhnjm` (lower octave) `q2w3er5t6y7ui` (upper octave) to play.
-3. Can also play via computer mouse.
+4. Can also play via computer mouse.

 ## Status
 ### Done